Essential Maintenance

-Find out about the libraries privacy notice here.
+Find out about the library service privacy notice here.

-When you ask to join the library, we ask you to give us your name, date of birth and contact details so that we can be able to give you the services you sign up to.
-This can be to borrow a book or other items we loan out, or to use computers at the Library.
+When you ask to join the library, we ask you to give us your name, date of birth and contact details so that we can provide the services you sign up to.

 Where an email address is provided at registration, and you tick the box “I would like to be kept informed by email about what’s going on in libraries for adults, children and families”, we may use this address to provide information about library services that may be of interest to you.